catness/100-days-of-code/log.md

 * Fixed the drag&drop of subjects for good!!
 It was damn tricky to get rid of the flicker while the data is updating.

 * Fixed the issue with initial color of the new subject.

+### Day 14: 2019-05-14

+* Improved the display of current day's points.

+* Added numeric types to EditText whenever necessary.

+* Started refactoring and cleanup of the code.
+(We're on the home stretch!)

+(Note: besides ./gradlew lint, there's an Android Studio tool : right-click -> Analyze -> Inspect code)